JHUAPL/PACMANs/py_box_model/box_model/README.md

 ### PACMANs

-Assuming you have the code pulled from the repository, navigate to the `fourbox_aredi` directory and run
+Assuming you have the code pulled from the repository, navigate to the `box_model` directory and run

 ```
 $ pip install -e .